giuspen/cherrytree/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Version, Operative system**
+**Version, Operating system**
-State the Version and the Operative System/Desktop.
+State the Version and the Operating System/Desktop.
 Try the latest available version before reporting an issue.

 **Describe the bug**
 A clear and concise description of what the bug is.